ftlabs/ftlabs.github.io/_posts/2018-02-20-tech-radar.md

 [https://labs.ft.com/tech-radar/?*json=https://labs.ft.com/tech-radar/demo.json*](https://labs.ft.com/tech-radar/?json=https://labs.ft.com/tech-radar/demo.json)

 The data file must have a field called 'name'.
 If there are any configs specified in the file, they are set via the configvalue field, which is null otherwise.
-In the basic demo, it specifies the 'rainbow' colour scheme for the rings `{"name": "ringcol", "configvalue": "rainbow"}`, and the field called 'tastiness' as the default data field `{"name": "sortcol", "configvalue": "tastiness"}`.
+In the basic demo, it specifies the 'rainbow' colour scheme for the rings <code>{"name": "ringcol", "configvalue": "rainbow"}</code>, and the field called 'tastiness' as the default data field <code>{"name": "sortcol", "configvalue": "tastiness"}</code>.
 The other data fields will be available in the dashboard for configuring the display.

 Within the FT, create (or update) a simple dataset with named columns in a google spreadsheet, export it as a JSON feed using the in-house service, and configure the radar url with the name and id of that entry.
 See [the Bertha repo](https://github.com/ft-interactive/bertha).